Travel Clinics of America is your best choice for receiving high-quality pre-travel care, sound travel advice, and peace of mind.

 Is treatment available?

 Yes.
 With rabies, a vaccine is part of the treatment.
 Most immunizations, such as hepatitis and yellow fever vaccines, are given to prevent disease.
 Rabies vaccine is given after rabies exposure, even if there was pre-exposure vaccination.
 In addition to the vaccine, antibodies against rabies called rabies immune globulin (RIG), is recommended to help fight the infection.
 Although the vaccine and RIG are essential, immediate and thorough cleaning of the wound site with soap and water is critical.
 Urgent medical attention is strongly advised.

 The risk can be minimized.
 Make sure your pets have been vaccinated against rabies.
 In addition, avoid contact with unfamiliar and stray animals.
 If you are bitten or scratched by a cuddly kitten wandering in your neighborhood, capture the cat and call your doctor.

 Do international travelers need to be protected?

-Rabies is a significant health issue in Asia, Africa, Central America and South America.
+Rabies is a significant health issue in Asia, Africa, Central America, and South America.
 Stray animals, both domestic and wild, may be frequently encountered abroad, especially in the developing world.
 In addition, proper rabies treatment in many of these regions may be difficult to obtain.
-Travelers should discuss their itinerary in detail with their travel physician before departure to assess the risk of rabies exposure and other preventable infectious diseases.
+Travelers should discuss their itinerary in detail with their travel physician before departure to assess the risk of rabies exposure.
 There are circumstances when your travel doctor may recommend the rabies vaccine prior to departure.
 Travelers headed to destinations where rabies is present should have a plan in place in the event a rabies exposure occurs.